CazSyd/IBS-Strategy/README.md

 `run_backtest` is a faithful port of the notebook's event-driven loop: previous-bar IBS signal, next-open fill, all-in whole-share sizing (leftover cash stays uninvested), one position at a time, strict threshold comparisons.
 Bars where `High == Low` have undefined IBS and never signal.

 **Idle cash earns interest.** The notebook implicitly paid 0% on cash, which quietly penalizes any setting that spends time flat - and the crash-aware thresholds sit in cash roughly 70% of the time. `--cash-rate` (default `^IRX`, the 13-week T-bill) accrues a real yield on the cash balance each bar, before that bar's fill, so a fully invested day earns none.
 Pass `--cash-rate 0` for the notebook's assumption.
 This matters most in the high-rate 1999-2007 stretch, where cash yielded 3-6.5%.

+**Optional regime gate.** `run_backtest(..., regime=flags)` blocks entries while a boolean Series is off, and `regime_exit=True` additionally liquidates at the next open once it turns off - with the same previous-bar, no-look-ahead timing as the IBS signal.
+It exists to *test* overlays such as the 200-day SMA, which is how we learned that [the filter removes the edge rather than the risk](#where-the-edge-lives-below-the-200-day-sma).
+There is deliberately no CLI flag for it.

 ### Does the signal actually predict anything?